scroll-out/scroll-out.github.io/docs/guide.md

 If you experience an issue with a browser that is prior to IE11, please [create an issue](https://github.com/scroll-out/scroll-out/issues/new) so we can look at adding support.

+Also, there is a [well known Edge bug](https://codepen.io/danwilson/details/zwqvOK) that may prevent transitions from firing properly.
+This should not be a problem when Edge Chromium is more widely used.

 ## Tips (How do I?...)

 ### Perform a Fade In with CSS